LOG-Nav: Efficient Layout-Aware Object-Goal Navigation with Hierarchical Planning: Limitations

 \section{Limitations}

-This paper introduces ELA-ZSON, an efficient layout-aware zero-shot object navigation approach for multi-room indoor environments, hierarchically planning on both global and local level.
+This paper introduces LOG-Nav, an efficient layout-aware object-goal navigation approach for multi-room indoor environments, hierarchically planning on both global and local levels.
 Our approach makes progress in addressing globally and locally efficient long-term path planning in complex indoor scenes and ease of deployment without human aid, complex rewards, or costly training.
 Despite these advancements, our approach currently has two limitations: 1) While local mapping is implemented through imperative learning, it does not fully leverage the potential of the local scene memory for refined obstacle avoidance and improved efficiency.
 2) The detected scene changes are not dynamically integrated into the scene representation and topological map.
 Addressing these limitations by implementing real-time scene updates remains a priority for future work.